-The following summarizes the fees billed to us by Ernst & Young for professional services rendered in fiscal years 2022 and 2021.
+The following summarizes the fees billed to us by Ernst & Young for professional services rendered in fiscal years 2023 and 2022.

-Fiscal Year r 2022 Fiscal Year 2021
+Fiscal Year 2023 Fiscal Year 2022

-Fee Category A amount (\$) Percent A amount (\$) Percent
+Fee Category Amount (\$) Percent Amount (\$) Percent

-Audit fees \$ 3,040,000 84% \$ 2,312,000 68%
+Audit fees \$ 3,363,500 88% \$ 3,040,000 84%

-Audit-related fees \$ 85,000 2% - -
+Audit-related fees \$ - 0% 85,000 2%

-Tax fees \$ 489,081 14% \$ 1,101,866 32%
+Tax fees \$ 454,760 12% \$ 489,081 14%

-Total fees \$ 3,614,081 100% \$ 3,413,866 100%
+Total fees \$ 3,818,260 100% \$ 3,614,081 100%

-Audit fees included fees associated with the annual audit, our Annual Reports on Form 10-K, the reviews of our Quarterly Reports on Form 10-Q, our initial public offering, including in connection with our registration statement on Form S-1, and services that are normally provided by our registered independent public accounting firm in connection with statutory and regulatory filings or engagements and that generally only our registered independent public accounting firm can provide.
+Audit fees included fees associated with the annual audit, including the audit of internal controls over financial reporting, the reviews of our Quarterly Reports on Form 10-Q, and services that are normally provided by our registered independent public accounting firm in connection with statutory and regulatory filings or engagements and that generally only our registered independent public accounting firm can provide.
+Audit-related fees are fees for services performed during the respective years by the independent registered public account firm for assurance and related services not reported under the caption "Audit fees" in the tables above.
 Tax fees included tax compliance and limited tax consulting services.
 All of the services described above were pre-approved by the Audit Committee (or the Chair of the Audit Committee, pursuant to a delegation of authority).